MattTuttle/hxMikMod/README.md

 The file Types.hx contains typedefs of the numeric types used in original libmikmod.
-Currently they all translate into the haXe Int type.
+Currently they all translate into the Haxe Int type.

 There are a few functions that haven't been implemented yet (they're in the source as stubs with a trace() call).
 However all playback functionality of the currently